 - Mat mount size: 54 x 75 cm (21.25 x 29.5”)

-- The painting is mat mounted professionally in white mat (see images below).
+- The painting is mat mounted professionally on a white mat (see images above).
 The painting and mat are not framed.

 - This painting is finished with a light coat of varnish.

 - It is worth noting that the actual colours of the images shown here may slightly vary depending on your screen.

 - Each painting is signed and dated on the front and back.

 - A Certificate of Authenticity is shipped with each painting.

 - Packaging: The painting will be wrapped in acid-free material and delivered in an appropriate postal package.